Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Methods

 In this algorithm, the total number of messages among all processes increases by the factor of the number of processes per GPU.
 However, each message is reduced in size by the same factor.
 These messages are communicated concurrently.

 The number of kernel launches per process remains constant.
-As the MPI all-reduce operation does not allow passing streams and the NVIDIA Multi-Process Service (MPS) is assumed to be disabled, the local reductions are unable to be performed in parallel.
-However, as there is asynchrony among processes, all kernels are unlikely to compete for the GPU at one time.
+The host copy implementations are likely to be performed in parallel excluding the host-device copy operations since the Multi-Process Service (MPS) is disabled on the Ampere-based system.
+For the GPUDirect RDMA implementations, communication is either parallelized using MPS or, as there is asynchrony among processes, all kernels are unlikely to compete for the GPU at one time.
+It is noted on the AMD MI300A system tested, AMD has natively supported MPS features in their GPU driver \cite{AMDMPSON}, so MPS is implied to be enabled.